Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Connectivity Management

-\textcite{lyu2019largescale} collected large-scale AP usage data in a university campus WiFi system, which contains over 8000 APs and serves more than 40,000 active users.
-The data collection was performed over a period of more than two months.
-With the collected data, the authors conducted extensive spatio-temporal analytics on the data set including AP load (i.e., the number of associated users) and AP traffic throughput (i.e., the amount of traffic consumption within a time period).
-The authors observed a so-called \textit{idle phenomenon} that prevails throughout the whole trace.
-Specifically, a large portion of APs remain unused, without any user association regardless of day or night.
-Second, the AP load follows a long tail distribution (i.e., most APs serve only a few users, while a small number of APs serve hundreds of users), hence, the AP utilizations are imbalanced.
-The authors propose a new management system, named LAM (large-scale AP management), where the unused APs are switched-off intelligently according to the underlying user association conditions.
-LAM leverages a machine-learning algorithm to predict the AP load over time based on historical AP association records.
-Using diverse algorithms (including \ac{RF}, \ac{SVM}, \ac{kNN}, and \ac{DT}), the authors show that the load prediction accuracy can reach as high as 90\%.
-In addition, more than 70\% of power energy can be markedly saved, with over 92\% of WiFi coverage guaranteed.
-These savings translate to \$59,000 per year in their university WiFi system.
+\textcite{lyu2019largescale} use large-scale AP usage data from a university campus Wi-Fi system with over 8,000 APs and more than 40,000 active users.
+An extensive spatio-temporal analysis of the data set includes the following: \begin{itemize} \item AP load, i.e., the number of associated users, \item AP traffic throughput, i.e., the amount of traffic consumption within a period. \end{itemize} A so-called \textit{idle phenomenon} prevails throughout the whole trace.
+Specifically, multiple APs remain unused (i.e., without any user association).
+Second, the AP load follows a long tail distribution (i.e., most APs serve only a few users, while a small number of APs serve hundreds of users), hence, the per-AP utilization is imbalanced.
+Therefore, a new management system, named LAM (large-scale AP management), has the unused APs switched off intelligently according to the underlying user association conditions.
+LAM leverages an ML-based algorithm to predict the AP load over time based on historical AP association records.
+Results for diverse algorithms (including \ac{RF}, \ac{SVM}, \ac{kNN}, and \ac{DT}) show that the load prediction accuracy can reach as high as 90\%.
+In addition, more than 70\% of power energy is saved, with over 92\% of Wi-Fi coverage guaranteed.
+These savings translate to \$59,000 per year in the aforementioned university Wi-Fi system.

-An SDN-based WiFi control system is considered to manage a group of APs in \cite{patro2015outsourcing}.
-The central controller is able to configure channels and transmission power for the APs in the network.
+An SDN-based Wi-Fi control system is considered to manage a group of APs by \textcite{patro2015outsourcing}.
+The central controller configures channel and transmission power settings for the APs in the network.
 Decisions on how to configure the network are taken after learning from the collected data.
-A set of ML-based techniques are used, for example, \acp{REPT} -- to make predictions of future WiFi and non-WiFi activity (such as microwave ovens) so better configurations can be deployed.
-The use of the framework reduces channel congestion by up to 47\%.
+A set of ML-based techniques are used, for example, \acp{REPT} -- to predict Wi-Fi and non-Wi-Fi activity (such as microwave ovens) so that better configurations can be deployed.
+The framework reduces channel congestion by up to 47\%.